shoukoo/stylua.nvim/README.md

 # stylua.nvim

+This repository is heavily inspired by [ckipp01's repo](github.com/ckipp01/stylua-nvim.git )

 stylua.nvim is a minimal wrapper around the Lua code formatter, [StyLua](https://github.com/JohnnyMorganz/StyLua).
 It does pretty much what you'd expect it to do, format your Lua file using Stylua.